-Additional faculty and staff have been hired for the North Carolina campus since the publication of this catalog.
-For up-to-date information pertaining to new hires, please contact the Office of the President or go to http://www.jwu.edu/sas/catalog/index.htm.
+\ Additional faculty and staff have been hired for the Charlotte Campus since the publication of this catalog.
+For up-to-date information pertaining to new hires, please contact the Office of the President or go to www.jwu.edu/sas/catalog/index.htm.